luyadev/luya-module-mailchimp/README.md

 [![Join the chat at https://gitter.im/luyadev/luya](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/luyadev/luya)

 This module provides a simple way to build your own form for a user registration in a MailChimp newsletter.

+> ATTENTION: Changed the application structure and namespaces of the application, use `luya\mailchimp\Module` instead of `mailchimp\Module`.

 ## Preparation